 It’s easy to get overwhelmed on vacation, and even easier to spend more money than you have.
-Luckily, Traverse City has plenty of options for families on a budget – and we’ve found the most fun, easy, and beautiful ways for you to enjoy one of the best cities America has to offer.
+Luckily, northern Michigan has plenty of options for visitors on a budget.
+Here you'll find our list of free and almost free activities around the region.

 Wednesday, April 27, 2016 2:00 PM by Traverse City Tourism

 If you’ve never seen it before – two million blooming cherry trees climbing the steep glacial ridges like battalions of tidy white clouds, their soft lines contrasting with bright new grass, acres of yellow dandelions and the deep blue waters of Grand Traverse Bay – you’re in for a special treat.

 Traverse City is home to the largest one-day mountain bike race in America, the Iceman Cometh Challenge.
 For those with a mountain bike and a network of CamelBak-ed friends, the Iceman is bandied about from the moment snow melts off the trails in the spring.
 Threats and bets are made amongst

 Friday, September 12, 2014 3:00 AM by Traverse City Tourism

 What do you love about Traverse City?
 Beaches, colorful sunsets, delicious food, award-winning wines, craft brews, four season recreation, and so much more—whatever you favor you will find in "Take Me There"—Traverse City Tourism's new theme song by The Hacky Turtles.

 Monday, October 8, 2012 3:00 AM by Traverse City Tourism